 Characteristics of Optimism VS Pessimism

-The main distinction of optimism and pessimism has to do with the way of thinking; one has an expectation for good while the other expects bad things to happen.
-As Martin Seligman (Seligman, 2011) stated, pessimistic people “tend to believe bad events will last a long time, will undermine everything they do, and are their own fault.”
+The main distinction between optimism and pessimism has to do with the way of thinking; one has an expectation for good while the other expects bad things to happen.
+As Martin Seligman (Seligman, 2011) stated, pessimistic people “tend to believe bad events will last a long time, will undermine everything they do and are their own fault.”

 On the contrary, for optimistic people, “They think about misfortune in the opposite way.
-They tend to believe defeat is just a temporary setback, that its causes are confined to this one case.
-The optimists believe defeat is not their fault: Circumstances, bad luck, or other people brought it about.
+They tend to believe defeat is just a temporary setback, that its causes are confined to one case.
+The optimists believe defeat is not their fault: Circumstances, bad luck, or other people bring it about.

 Such people are unfazed by defeat.
-Confronted by a bad situation, they perceive it as a challenge and try harder “.
-In addition, in terms of challenges, optimistic people are confident and persistent regardless of difficulties and slowness the progress while pessimistic people are full of doubts and hesitance (Carver, 2001).
+Confronted by a bad situation, they perceive it as a challenge and try harder.
+In addition, in terms of challenges, optimistic people are confident and persistent regardless of difficulties or the slowness of progress while pessimistic people are full of doubts and hesitance (Carver, 2001).

 Many scales have been created to measure optimism.
 These are Life Orientation Test Revised or (LOT-R), Generalized Expectancy of Success Scale Revised (GESS-R), Optimism-Pessimism Scale, and Attributional Style (Carver, n.d.).
-The last one is Explanatory style which consists three viewpoints; Permanence: things will always go bad, Pervasiveness: attribute the outcome as universal or specific, Personalization: Internal or External about self esteem (Seligman, 2011)
+The last one is an explanatory style which consists of three viewpoints; Permanence: things will always go bad, pervasiveness: attribute the outcome as universal or specific, Personalization: Internal or External about self-esteem (Seligman, 2011)

 - Related: The PERMA Model: A Scientific Theory of Happiness